 LP version pressed on virgin vinyl and packaged with artworked inner sleeve and free download coupon.
-Limited quantities will be pressed on purple color vinyl.
 Watch the unboxing video here.

 CD version packaged in mini-LP style envelope.